Jason Steele (footballer): Great Britain Olympic

 Steele was named in the 18-man Great Britain squad for the 2012 Summer Olympics in London.
 He started in a friendly against Brazil before the tournament, playing the first half of a 2–0 defeat at the Riverside Stadium.
 He was the only member of the squad to not play during the tournament, with Jack Butland keeping him out of the team, and was an unused substitute in all four matches as Great Britain reached the quarter-final.

 Personal life

 In the documentary series Sunderland 'Til I Die, it was shown that Steele has two sons.
-Steele is related to fellow footballer Lewis Wing who plays for Wycombe Wanderers.
-He too was a former Middlesbrough player, but were at the club at separate times.
+Steele is related to fellow footballer Lewis Wing who plays for Reading, he too is a former Middlesbrough player, but their spells at the club did not overlap.